 Comfort.
 This is a difficult factor to assess since comfort with a breast pump tends to be highly individualized, and every mom has her own pumping experiences and preferences for pumping patterns, strength, duration, and accessories.
 Typically, comfort comes down to a few primary factors.

-First is you must select the appropriately sized breast shield.
-Medela, for instance, manufactures 5 different breast shield sizes to accommodate all women.
+First is you must select the appropriately sized breast shields (these are also referred to as the breast flange sizes).
+Medela, for instance, manufactures 5 different breast shield sizes (aka flange sizes) to accommodate all women.
 In general, you need to make sure your nipple is centered in the shield and not rubbing the sides as it is pumped, your areola (dark skin surrounding nipple) has space to move up and down as it is pumped, your breast moves gently and rhythmically with the pumping, and feels comfortable during pumping.
 If any of these aren't correct, your breast shield may be too small, and it is likely that you will not get a good let-down.

 Second, you must correctly time the shifts of expression phases to accommodate your body's unique let-down pattern.
 Typically, pumps will begin in a "stimulation" phase and then after 2 minutes automatically switch to the expression phase.
 This 2-minute pattern is optimal for many women, but you might find that you need more or less time in a stimulation phase before switching to expression.
 The Medela pump, for instance, gives you flexibility with this timing by offering a let-down button that allows you to either switch to expression phase earlier, or go back to stimulation phase if the unit switched automatically to expression before you were ready.
 This customizable phase timing feature is great for optimal comfort during use.